Articles , Glossary

 reading-pattern-zig-zag

-Another scheme features Z-pattern and the presented zig-zag version is typical for pages with visually divided content blocks.
-Again, the reader’s eyes go left to right starting from the upper left corner and moving across all the page to the upper right corner scanning the information in this initial zone of interaction.
+Another scheme features a Z-pattern, and the zigzag version shown is typical for pages with visually divided content blocks.
+Again, the reader’s eyes go left to right, starting from the upper left corner and moving across the page to the upper right corner, scanning the information in this initial zone of interaction.

 f_reading_pattern_eyetracking